-After the receipt of comments, the IPA may revise the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.
-The IPA's 2022 Plan has been filed with the Commission on September 29, 2021.
-Within 5 days after the Plan is filed with the Commission, parties may file Objections.
+After the receipt of comments, the IPA may revise the procurement plan as necessary based on the comments received, with that revised Plan required to be filed with the Commission within 14 days of the conclusion of that comment period.33 The IPA's 2022 Plan has been was filed with the Commission on September 29, 2021.
+Within 5 days after the Plan is filed with the Commission, parties may file Objections.34 No objections to the 2022 Plan were filed with the Commission.

 Under the PUA, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
+The Commission approved the 2022 Plan without modifications in Docket No. 21-0717 on November 4, 2021 and this Final Plan reflects the approval.